-When the facility registry receives a request to delete a facility, the facility registry SHALL validate that the facility exists.
-If the requested target of deletion does not exist, the facility registry SHALL respond with an HTTP 404 error.
+When the facility registry receives a request to delete a facility, the facility registry MUST validate that the facility exists.
+If the requested target of deletion does not exist, the facility registry MUST respond with an HTTP 404 error.

-If the facility resource exists, the facility registry SHALL delete the facility resource such that the record is no longer discoverable to consumers.
+If the facility resource exists, the facility registry MUST delete the facility resource such that the record is no longer discoverable to consumers.
 The process by which the facility registry marks the facility as deleted is not specified in this document, and is left to implementers to determine the most appropriate method.
-If a deleted resource is requested by a consumer, the server SHOULD return an HTTP 410 error but SHALL at minimum return an HTTP 404 error.
+If a deleted resource is requested by a consumer, the server MAY return an HTTP 410 error but MUST at minimum return an HTTP 404 error.

-Once the record is deleted, the facility registry SHALL return an HTTP 200 response with the URL of the deleted facility.
+Once the record is deleted, the facility registry MUST return an HTTP 200 response with the URL of the deleted facility.

 Extended Properties

-The facility registry SHALL be capable of receiving facility resources which have extended properties and SHALL be capable of storing the data contained within these extended elements.
-Any extended properties SHALL be returned back to consumers when the resource is fetched.
+The facility registry MUST be capable of receiving facility resources which have extended properties and MUST be capable of storing the data contained within these extended elements.
+Any extended properties MUST be returned back to consumers when the resource is fetched.

 There is no requirement that the facility registry be able to meaningfully process additional elements outside the scope of the core facility resource defined in Appendix A.